Snake Control Portland

 About Our Company

 Portland Animal Pest Control is a professional wildlife control business serving the greater Portland, Oregon area.
 We solve conflicts between people and wild animals.
 We humanely trap and remove wildlife from property, homes, and attics.
 We are fully licensed and insured in the state of Oregon and Washington.
 We are not a snake extermination or pest control company.
-We are trappers who will find your wild critter, control it, and solve your Portland wildlife problem.
+We are trappers who will find your wild critter and control it, and solve your Portland wildlife problem.
 We provide an honest and professional service at a fair price, and guarantee our work!

 Portland Snake News Clip